Amrit2/amrit2.github.io/about.md

 permalink: /about/
 ---

- At the very beginning of my career
+ At the very beginning of my career!!

 ### Purpose of this Blog